kmax303/professional-homelab-nas/scripts/README.md

 Examples:
 - VM backup automation (e.g., full and incremental backups with `qemu-img`)
 - automatic synchronization of nextcloud files entered directly into the filesystem
+- list of banned ips based on fail2ban filters